orlof/xcb3-ext/readme.md

 ### **Return Value:**

-- `GetPixelMC()` returns the pixel state as a BYTE value.
+- `GetPixelMC()` returns the pixel value as a BYTE value.
 The state is between 0 and 3:
   - 0 if the pixel is set to background color
   - 1 if the pixel color if defined in high nible of screen memory
   - 2 if the pixel color if defined in low nible of screen memory